-Xi Jinping, named Communist Party chief in November 2012, is the man chosen to lead China for the next decade.
+Xi Jinping, president of China and Communist Party chief, is expected to lead China for the next decade.

-The 59-year-old, seen as a "princeling" - a term applied to senior officials who are thought to owe at least some of their success to family connections - is already the chairman of the party's Central Military Commission, which controls the army.
+The 59-year-old is seen as a "princeling" - a term applied to senior officials who are thought to owe at least some of their success to family connections.

 Born in Beijing in 1953, Xi Jinping is the son of revolutionary veteran Xi Zhongxun, one of the Communist Party's founding fathers.